 Epilogue 2: About 4 years later, two friends of mine were attending a seminar for fire departments around California, called "How To Inspect/Monitor motion picture and TV productions."
+Given to distant fire departments by the State fire marshal, and some inspectors from Los Angeles city and county.
 At the end of the seminar, the fire chief/lecturer from Sacramento said, "Here's a video of what happens when things go sideways..."

-Having heard this story from me, they told him my side of the making of the video.
+My friends' ears perk up.
+Having heard this story from me, they watch rapt as they see living proof of the uncorroborated story I told them years earlier.
+After the lecture, they approach the head guy, and told him my side of the making of the video.

 "Thanks for the insight.
 I appreciate the additional information."

-"Hey, can we get a copy of that video for our friend who shot it?"
+"So, d'ya think we can get a copy of that video for our friend who shot it?"

 "Sorry, this incident never happened, it doesn't officially exist, I'm not supposed to have the tape, and if I gave it to you, I'd have to kill you."